lpcprog#

 data (

-) – data to be writtenpage_index (
+bytes) – Binary data to be written to flash page.page_index (

-) – erase the page before writing
+bool) – Whether to erase the page before writing new data.

 - Return type: